marcelotduarte/test-tg2-freeze/README.md

 A test and example on how to freeze a turbogears app

 To use this example is easy.

 It´s tested using python 2.7 (Python 2.7.10 on windows)
-To freeze I'm using cx_Freeze. py2exe don't support namespaces and a ugly hack freeze it but don´t run.
+To freeze I'm using cx-Freeze 4.3.4. py2exe don't support namespaces and a ugly hack freeze it but don´t run.

-See the comments in setup_cx.py, especially:
+The folowing must be observed:
-# The namespace packages must be installed all with 'pip install' or 'easy_install -Z'
+- Install all the namespace packages with 'pip install' or 'easy_install -Z'.
-# If necessary uninstall it and reinstall.
+- If necessary uninstall it and reinstall, including other packages not used, but in the same namespace.
-# Other packages not used, but in in the same namespace, must be reinstalled.
+Example:
-# pip uninstall tgext.admin tgext.crud tgext.asyncjob tgext.wdb
+	pip uninstall tgext.admin tgext.crud tgext.asyncjob tgext.wdb
-# pip install tgext.admin tgext.asyncjob
+	pip install tgext.admin tgext.asyncjob
-# if you want install tgext.wdb, crud is auto installed by admin
+if you want install tgext.wdb, tgext.crud is auto installed within tgext.admin Example for mysql (use easy_install to install de binary package):
-# mysql: easy_install -Z mysql-python
+	easy_install -Z mysql-python
-# or use pymysql
+If you use pymysql, install with pip.

 Tg2 patch is https://github.com/TurboGears/tg2/pull/62
 To support tw2, the patch is https://github.com/toscawidgets/tw2.core/pull/115